...

 Which Sauna Burns More Calories Dry Sauna or Wet Sauna?

-Calorie burn13 is not the main function of saunas.
+Calorie burn is not the main function of saunas.

 Both saunas increase heart rate, but differences are small.